chithra-qa/PlexusAssignment/README.md

 To run from commandline
 -------------------------
 Checkout the project

 From the root dir, run the command : mvn compile test

 To run from IDE
 -----------------
-Download the repo
+Download the repo.

-Import the project as Maven-> Existing Project
+Import the project as Maven-> Existing Project.

-Right click on the project -> Maven clean -> Maven Compile Right click on the project -> Run as -> JUnit test  or Right Click on the featureFile-> Run as Cucumber feature
+Right click on the project -> Maven clean -> Maven Compile.

+Right click on the project -> Run as -> JUnit test  or Right Click on the featureFile-> Run as Cucumber feature